 “PRESERVE THE CHARACTER OF ORO VALLEY”

 A key component of Planning is how growth should be managed to preserve the character of the area.
-This concept was important to Town residents in 2003 and is just as important to residents today.
+This concept was important to Town residents in 2003 and is equally important to residents today.

 The previous General Plan, Focus 2020, was ratified with a focus on orderly growth, low density development and preservation of the Sonoran Desert.
-It remained in place until Your Voice, Our Future was ratified in November 2016.
+It remained in effect until Your Voice, Our Future (YVOF) was ratified in November 2016.
+This new plan offered greater flexibility for development.

 Focus 2020 – The General Plan that focused on low-density development